maci1011/MaciAdminBundle/README.md

 ### Missing:
  - tests
+ - filters
  - documentation with examples
- - some other things
+ - some other little thing

 ### Features:
  - sections for differents roles
  - entities actions: list, show, new, edit, trash, remove
- - entities relations: add and remove
+ - entities relations: list, add and remove

 **Requirements**